Lesson 4: Rules of probability

 Learning objectives

-5. Define keys facts for conditional probabilities using notation.
+2. Define key facts for conditional probabilities and calculate conditional probabilities.

 Where are we?